IntelliTect/Coalesce/docs/stacks/agnostic/generation.md

 Generated Code
 --------------

-Coalesce has the option of two front-end stacks - either `Knockout <http://knockoutjs.com/>`_, or `Vue <https://vuejs.org/>`_.
+Coalesce has the option of two front-end stacks - either [Knockout](http://knockoutjs.com/), or [Vue](https://vuejs.org/).
 The Vue-based stack is the current focus of all development efforts against Coalesce going forward - the Knockout stack is effectively in maintenance-only mode.

 For either stack, Coalesce will generate a variety of different kinds of code for you: